lalit-verma/agentic-system-design/README.md

 | 22 | End-to-End Platform Design | 10 min | Full system design exercise integrating patterns from every part |
 | 23 | The Evolving Landscape | 9 min | Durable vs. transitional patterns, emerging frontiers, what to build now |

+## Architect Partner Skill

+An architecture partner skill that uses retrieval-first design to brainstorm, review, and stress-test your agentic system designs against the 149 patterns in this course.
+Instead of preloading the full course, it routes your query through the course index and pulls only the most relevant modules and excerpts.

+Interaction modes: **Pattern Recommendation**, **Design Review**, **Solution Exploration**, **Devil's Advocate**.

+See [agentic-systems-architect/README.md](agentic-systems-architect/README.md) for installation and usage instructions.

 ## Supporting Materials

 - **[glossary.md](glossary.md)** — 55+ terms defined with module of first introduction